 On December 10, 2009, Marinova Pty.
 Limited ("Marinova") filed a Notice of Arbitration and Statement of Claim with the International Centre for Dispute Resolution, which is a division of the American Arbitration Association, against the Company and its subsidiary, Mannatech (International) Limited.
-Marinova's claims stem from the parties' April 27, 2007 purchase agreement, which was entered into between the parties.
+Marinova's claims stem from the parties' April 27, 2007 purchase agreement.
 Through the purchase agreement, Marinova agreed to sell and the Company agreed to buy set quantities of glyconutrient powder that the Company uses to manufacture some of its products.
 Marinova claims that the Company breached the purchase agreement by not buying certain quantities of Marinova's product.
 Marinova alternatively claims that the Company tortiously interfered with the purchase agreement.
 Finally, Marinova claims that the Company made fraudulent representations to Marinova upon which Marinova claims it relied in executing the purchase agreement.
-Marinova claims that the Company's actions have caused them over \$5,000,000 in damages, as well as attorneys' fees and costs.
+Marinova claims that the Company's actions have caused them over \$6.0 million in damages, as well as attorneys' fees and costs.

 On January 15, 2010, the Company filed its Answering Statement and Counterclaims, through which the Company asserted affirmative defenses in response to Marinova's claims, including that Marinova's own actions or omissions contributed to or caused Marinova's alleged injury.
 The Company also filed a counterclaim for breach of contract, through which the Company alleges that Marinova sold the Company non-conforming powder and then refused to reimburse the Company the amount it paid for the non-conforming powder, thereby breaching the purchase agreement.
 The Company further alleges that Marinova separately breached the purchase agreement by marketing its powder to one or more of the Company's competitors in violation of the purchase agreement's exclusivity clause.
-Finally, the Company requested declaratory judgments from the arbitration panel, including a judgment that the Company is not obligated to purchase any additional product from Marinova because Marinova breached the purchase agreement.
-The Company is seeking damages in the amount it paid for the non-conforming product, as well as damages from Marinova's breach of the parties' exclusivity agreement, attorneys' fees, and costs.
+Finally, the Company requested declaratory judgments from the arbitration panel, including a judgment that the Company is not obligated to purchase any additional product from Marinova because Marinova's breach of the purchase agreement, attorneys' fees, and costs.